 In Texas, “gross negligence” is described as “willful, extremely reckless behavior.”
 If the other party is found to have committed gross negligence, you may be able to seek punitive damages—or damages intended to punish the negligent party.
 Determining whether you qualify for this type of compensation can be tricky.
 Still, an expert drunk driving accident lawyer can help you navigate these waters.

-Thompson Law Drunk Driving Victim Lawyers Can Help
+Thompson Law’s Drunk Driving Accident Lawyers Can Help

 An auto accident caused by a DUI or DWI can result in damaged property, lost wages, and considerable pain and suffering.
 What’s more, drunk driving accidents can be very complex, making the aftermath just as grueling as the accident itself.